The Professional Guide to Video Monetization

 video monetization

 JTBD asks you to determine for what reason your customer is really buying your product or service.
 Let’s look at an example.
 I’m writing this article on a high-quality 24″ Dell computer monitor.
-The “job” for which was I paid was to increase my efficiency as a writer and make photo and video editing easier.
+The “job” for which I paid was to increase my efficiency as a writer and make photo and video editing easier.

 I didn’t pay for a big screen, or certain color depth, or any other technical detail that the engineers figured out.
 Sure, those details figured into my purchase, but the core of my decision centered around these questions: what job will this product/service perform for me?
 Will it make my work more efficient and easier?